Please help us share God's truths and hope in Christ.

 1 John 1:9

-First, let’s understand that John’s letters are written to Christians and they focus on the Christian life after justification (forgiveness of sins and regeneration by the Holy Spirit.
+First, let’s understand that John’s letters are written to Christians and they focus on the Christian life after justification, after being born again (regeneration by the Holy Spirit.
 Read: The Gift of SalvaTION: Justification & Imputation).
-The letters focus on the process of sanctification that begins when a person is saved by Jesus (forgiven and regenerated) and lasts until one goes to be with Jesus in Heaven.
+The letters focus on the process of sanctification that begins when a person is saved (forgiven and regenerated) and lasts until one goes to be with Jesus in Heaven.
 (Read: What you need to know about Sanctification & Glorification) Our sanctification is worked in us by the power of the Holy Spirit who works in our lives to conform us to the image of Jesus.
 (Rom 8:29)

 The Christian Bar of Soap